proinsias/proinsias.github.io/_posts/2018/2018-03-02-Docker-Attach-detach.md

 ---
 layout: single
-title: "Docker: Attach/Detach"
+title: 'Docker: Attach/Detach'
 date: 2018-03-02 19:40
 modified: 2018-03-02 19:40
 categories: til
 tags:
     - docker
     - til
 ---

 To detach from a container, you hold `Ctrl` and press `P`, then `Q`.